-Applying Gamification to Sonar (SonarQube) to encourage developers to pay the Technical Debt.
+Quboo applies Gamification to Sonar to encourage developers to pay the Technical Debt.

-This project implements a simple web page that shows a ranking of developers by how much technical debt they are fixing on SonarQube (a.k.a.
-Sonar).
+Quboo is a simple web page that displays a ranking of teams (and developers) by how much technical debt they are fixing on Sonar.
 It promotes a friendly competition thus solving one of the main problems of fixing legacy code: it’s boring (believe me, I’m a developer).

 Getting the game

-The easiest way to get the game up and running is to follow the instructions on the repository’s
+The easiest way to get the game up and running is to follow the instructions on the Quboo website.
+You can deploy the game in less than five minutes using Docker.

 The main goal of this application is fixing Legacy Code (old code that is difficult to maintain, not readable, and error-prone).
 You need to set a reasonable value to this property in the game configuration.
 Users will only get score if the issue they’re fixing was introduced before that date – thus this date is considered the one in which you started doing things properly and not allowing new important Sonar violations.